Weekly Insights for Thinkers

 Ad hominem: Is it fair to judge a colleague based on how they dress?

 Absolutely not!
 Judging a colleague’s ideas or work based on their attire is like mixing apples with oranges.
-It’s guilty by association, a form of an ad hominem logical fallacy.
+It’s guilt by association, a form of an ad hominem logical fallacy.
 Logical fallacies are one of the Four Mind Traps, which are part of the TST Framework.

 A colleague’s dress style is like a book cover – it doesn’t dictate the story inside.
 Remember, a great idea can come from anyone, regardless of their wardrobe choices!
 Don’t assume a sharp dresser always delivers sharp ideas, or that casual attire means sloppy thinking.
 Personal style and professional prowess are separate entities.
 History shows us that innovators in hoodies can revolutionize the world, while some of the worst ideas have come from those in three-piece suits.
 So, let’s separate style from substance and judge each on its own merit.